Indiana Jones and the Dial of Destiny: Plot

 Jones, Helena and Teddy trail Voller to Greece and team up with Jones' old friend Renaldo, a professional diver.
-Guided by Basil's research, they dive to the Antikythera wreck and retrieve a "graphikos" tablet containing directions to the Dial's other half.
+Guided by Basil's research notes, they dive to the Antikythera wreck and retrieve a "graphikos" tablet containing directions to the Dial's other half.
 Voller arrives and murders Renaldo and his crew, but Jones' group escapes and heads to Sicily, pursued by Voller.

 Inside the Ear of Dionysius cavern, Jones and Helena find Archimedes' tomb, the Dial's second half, and a 20th-century wristwatch on Archimedes' skeletal arm.
-Voller appears and captures Jones, wounding him.
+Voller captures Jones, wounding him.
 Helena and Teddy escape and chase Voller.
-Voller reassembles the dial, intending to time-travel back to 1939 to help lead Germany to victory in World War II by assassinating Adolf Hitler and avoiding his mistakes.
+Voller reassembles the Dial, intending to time-travel back to 1939 to help lead Germany to victory in World War II by assassinating Adolf Hitler and avoiding his mistakes.
 At an airfield, Voller activates the Dial and locates a time fissure in the sky.
-Jones is held captive on Voller's stolen plane while Helena stows away through its landing gear.
+Jones is held captive on Voller's stolen plane while Helena stows away via its landing gear.
 Teddy follows in another plane.

-While approaching the fissure, Jones realizes that continental drift could have altered the timeline coordinates.
+While approaching the fissure, Jones realizes that continental drift would have altered the timeline coordinates.
 Rather than 1939, the group arrives at the Siege of Syracuse in 214 BC.
-The warring armies shoot down Voller's plane, believing it to be a dragon.
+The warring armies shoot down Voller's plane, believing it is a dragon.
 Jones and Helena parachute out just before it crashes, killing all aboard, while Teddy lands safely.
 Archimedes finds Voller's body and wristwatch in the wreckage.
 He gives Jones the Dial but keeps the watch.
 Jones and Helena learn that Archimedes created the Dial to bring allies from the future through fissures that lead only to 214 BC to save Syracuse and lift the siege.
-As the fissure begins to collapse, Jones wants to remain behind, feeling he has nothing left to return to.
-Helena, fearing a time paradox and unwilling to give up on him, knocks Jones unconscious.
-Back in 1969, a recovering Jones awakens in his apartment and reunites with Helena, Teddy, Sallah and Marion, whom he reconciles with.
+As the fissure begins to collapse, Jones wants to remain behind.
+Helena, fearing a time paradox and unwilling to give up on him, knocks Jones out with a punch.
+Back in 1969, a recovering Jones awakens in his apartment and reunites with Helena, Teddy, Sallah and Marion, with whom he reconciles.